Malaya (film)

-Malaya is a 1949 American war thriller film set in colonial Malaya during World War II directed by Richard Thorpe and starring Spencer Tracy, James Stewart and Valentina Cortese.
-The supporting cast features Sydney Greenstreet, John Hodiak, and Lionel Barrymore, with Richard Loo and Gilbert Roland.
-It was produced by Metro-Goldwyn-Mayer.
+Malaya is a 1949 American war thriller film produced by MGM and set in colonial Malaya during World War II.
+Starring Spencer Tracy, James Stewart and Valentina Cortese, it was directed by Richard Thorpe.

+The supporting cast features Sydney Greenstreet, John Hodiak, and Lionel Barrymore, with Richard Loo and Gilbert Roland appearing in notable roles.

 Plot

 In January 1942, one month after the United States entered World War II, reporter John Royer returns to the United States.
 He goes to see his friend, newspaper publisher John Manchester, about a scheme to smuggle desperately needed rubber out of Japanese-occupied Malaya.

-Manchester, though he has been selected by the government to deal with the rubber shortage, does not seem interested.
-However, government agent Kellar takes Royer to a meeting with Manchester and others.
-Royer is granted approval to put the smuggling plan into action.
+Manchester, selected by the government to deal with the rubber shortage, is immediately interested.
+Government agent Kellar spearheads an investigation of Royer, and takes him to a meeting with Manchester and others.
+Royer explains it will require gold, he will need the help of his currently incarcerated friend and inveterate smuggler Carnahan, and will be a risky enough adventure it may cost him his own life.
+He is granted approval to put his plan straight into action.

-Royer needs the help of his old friend, smuggler Carnaghan.
-He succeeds in getting Carnaghan released from Alcatraz — where Royer's exposé had landed him — to help.
-They slip into Malaya and contact Carnaghan's associate, the Dutchman, who recruits a gang for them from customers in his saloon, including Romano.
-Carnaghan also renews his acquaintance with the saloon's Italian singer, Luana.
+Carnaghan is released from Federal custody at Alcatraz — where Royer's exposé on Southeast Asian smuggling had landed him.
+They slip into Malaya and contact Carnaghan's associate, gin mill and casino operator the Dutchman, who recruits a gang of mercenaries and cutthroats.
+Carnaghan also renews his romance with the saloon's Italian singer, Luana.

-Using money and intimidation, they succeed in purchasing all the available rubber, but eventually the Japanese commander, Colonel Tomura, gets wind of the scheme.
-On the last trip to transport the remaining rubber (belonging to German plantation owner Bruno Gerber) to a waiting freighter, Carnaghan smells an ambush.
-He forces Gerber to confess that he tipped off Tomura.
-Royer decides to try going around the ambush; Carnaghan refuses to go with him.
-He and the Dutchman hear the machine guns slaughtering everyone in the boats—including Royer.
+Using gold and intimidation, they succeed in purchasing all the available rubber, and get two-thirds of it out.
+The Japanese commander, Colonel Tomura, is alerted to the remaining shipment by double crossing plantation owner, German Bruno Gerber.

+Before commencing the trip to a waiting freighter, Carnaghan smells an ambush.
+He forces Gerber to confess.
+Royer decides to try going around the ambush on his own.
+Carnaghan and the Dutchman hear machine guns riddling the boats.
+Royer, driven by the death of his only sibling, a younger brother at Wake Island, goes down fighting.

-Tomura hints to the Dutchman that he would be willing to look the other way and let the rubber go in return for gold.
-The Dutchman is certain that Tomura cannot be bought, but Carnaghan takes him up on his offer.
-He and Romano make plans to foil Tomura, knowing they may end up as “angels.”
+Tomura hints to the Dutchman that he would be willing to look the other way and let the remaining rubber go for a price.
+The Dutchman is certain it is a gambit, and Tomura cannot be bought, but Carnaghan figures he will outwit him.

-Realizing that Carnaghan plans to “follow” his friend, Luana gets into his boat, expecting to die with him.
-He shoves her overboard, waving as she swims for shore.
-Carnaghan takes Tomura to where the freighter lies hidden.
-When a Japanese warship appears, he talks about a “miracle like a couple of PT-boats.”
-Carnaghan shoots the two sailors guarding him and kills Tomura.
-Wounded, Carnaghan hauls himself up on the gunwale to watch as those two PT boats sink the warship.
-He collapses, out of sight.

-Cut to the Japanese flag being replaced by the flag of Australia.
-Kellar walks through the bar to the office of the Dutchman, who asks, “Did you find him?”, meaning Carnaghan.
-Kellar tells how he tracked the smuggler to the island where he lives with Luana and offered him a medal.
-Carnaghan sends it back—to the Dutchman.
+Luana is determined to stick with Carnahan wherever he goes, and gets into his boat, bound for rendezvous with an American freighter.
+Knowing he may well be killed before he gets there, he shoves her off.
+Overtaken en route by a Japanese patrol boat, Carnaghan leads Tomura seaward.
+A Japanese warship appears.
+Carnaghan is badly wounded in a shootout, killing Tomura and a pair of Japanese guards.
+He watches as two U.S. PT boats sink the warship, then collapses below the gunwale.

+The war continues, and Malaya is freed.
+Kellar walks through the Dutchman's bar.
+Asked by him if he has found Carnahan, Keller replies yes, on an island with Luana.

+Offered a medal, Carnaghan sent it back to be pinned on the Dutchman.